Exact determinant formulas for coalescing particle systems: Continuous processes

-The involution $\iota: \casting_A \to \casting_A$ acts by segment swap at the first spurious crossing.
+The involution $\iota: \CastingSpace_A \to \CastingSpace_A$ acts by segment swap at the first spurious crossing.
 Partition the casting space according to which pair of actors has the first spurious crossing:

-where: \begin{itemize} \item $\casting_A^{\mathrm{succ}}$ consists of \emph{successful} castings (no spurious crossing); the involution acts as the identity; \item $\casting_A^{(I,J)}$ consists of castings whose first spurious crossing involves actors $I$ and $J$; the involution equals the local involution $\iota_{I,J}$ (segment swap for paths $P_I, P_J$). \end{itemize}
+where: \begin{itemize} \item $\CastingSpace_A^{\mathrm{succ}}$ consists of \emph{successful} castings (no spurious crossing); the involution acts as the identity; \item $\CastingSpace_A^{(I,J)}$ consists of castings whose first spurious crossing involves actors $I$ and $J$; the involution is the segment swap of paths $P_I, P_J$. \end{itemize}